bgigurtsis/blog/_posts/2021-02-15-discordbot.md

 load_dotenv()
 {% endhighlight %}

-This calls load_dotenv, loading environment variables from a file called .env in the current directory.
-My .env file holds the OAuth2 token that allows the bot to connect with my Discord developer account.
+This calls `load_dotenv`, loading environment variables from a file called `.env` in the current directory.
+My `.env` file holds the OAuth2 token that allows the bot to connect with my Discord developer account.

-It was important to put this file .gitignore if publishing code to GitHub as anyone with this token could place their bot in my Discord server with admin privileges.
+It was important to put this file `.gitignore` if publishing code to GitHub as anyone with this token could place their bot in my Discord server with admin privileges.
 I did this accidentally.
-Luckily for me Discord itself has a bot that crawls GitHub and alerts you if you upload your token there by accident - pretty cool!
+Luckily for me Discord itself has a bot that crawls GitHub, cancels your token and alerts you if you upload your token there by accident.
+Thanks Discord!

 {% highlight python %}
 client = discord.Client()